MENU

 Book cover: The Energy Trap

 In this short, sharp book, Richard Lyon – electrical engineer, petroleum engineer and energy economist – strips the energy debate back to the physics.
-What he finds is alarming: the fossil fuels are running out, the proposed replacements can’t do the job and the people in charge don’t understand the science well enough to realise.
+What he finds is alarming: fossil fuels are running out, the proposed replacements can’t do the job and the people in charge don’t understand the science well enough to realise, much less pursue solutions.

 Hardback